elide-b/starbars/README.md

 ```

 This example creates a simple bar plot and uses the `draw_annotation` function to add statistical significance annotations between the specified pairs.

+#### Parameters

+- `annotations`: List of tuples `(x1, x2, p)` containing the x-axis labels and the p-value of the pair.
+- `bar_margin`: Margin of the bar from data.
+Default is 3% of the data.
+- `tip_length`: Length of the tip of the statistical bar.
+Default is 3% relative to data range.
+- `fontsize`: Font size of the annotations.
+- `top_margin`: Margin of the last annotation from the top of the graph.
+Default is 3% of the data.

 ## Contributing